tiagordc/node-red-contrib-tcp-client/README.md

 ![npm](https://img.shields.io/npm/v/node-red-contrib-tcp-client)
 ![npm](https://img.shields.io/npm/dm/node-red-contrib-tcp-client)

+This node is a **TCP client** that listens for connections on specific port or connects to a specified host.

 Unlike the default node-red tcp-in node, this one allows you to create dynamic TCP connections.

 Allows stopping an existing connection by passing a "close" action:

 ![node configuration](https://raw.githubusercontent.com/tiagordc/node-red-contrib-tcp-client/master/flow.png)

-This node was developed specifically for XML over TCP with some parsing options but other formats should still be supported.
+This was developed specifically for XML over TCP with some parsing options but other formats should still be supported.

 ## How it works: